OR National Guard volunteers aid state COVID-19 vaccine efforts

 |0

-This work, OR National Guard volunteers aid state COVID-19 vaccine efforts [Image 4 of 4], by TSgt Steph Sawyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, OR National Guard volunteers aid state COVID-19 vaccine efforts, by TSgt Steph Sawyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT